 Life is busy for most people.
 With the ongoing stress of work, family, and finances, the last thing most consumers want to worry about is an overdraft.
 Laws have been changed to require customers to "opt-in" for overdraft fees.

 But consumers who have requested that banks honor transactions in exchange for fees (rather than refusing payment entirely) can still find one simple missed deposit or transaction racking up hefty bank fees.
 While many banks are raising fees in other areas to cover the newly implemented rules regarding overdraft fees, Huntington Bank has taken a refreshing approach.

-Huntington Bank has rolled out a new service, offering customers a free overdraft protection feature for those times when the busy pace of life results in an unexpected overdraft.
+First of all, Huntington Bank does not charge a fee if your account is overdrawn by $50 or less.
+For larger overdrafts, the bank has rolled out a new service, offering customers a free overdraft protection feature for those times when the busy pace of life results in an unexpected overdraft.
 This feature protects your checking account from overdraft fees for one business day in the event of an overdraft.

-The service, called 24 Hour Grace, requires a checking account with Huntington Bank.
+The service, called 24-Hour Grace, requires a checking account with Huntington Bank.
 Existing customers can enroll online.
-A recently released program, 24 Hour Grace gives the customer 24 hours to make a deposit and avoid an overdraft fee.
-As long as a deposit is made in the 24 hour period - usually the next business day - following the overdraft, the fees will not incur.
+24 Hour-Grace gives the customer 24 hours to make a deposit and avoid an overdraft fee.
+As long as a deposit is made in the 24-hour period - usually the next business day - following the overdraft, the fees will not incur.